Simalungun

 Rain Forests

 Home to many one of a kind plant species, the Sumatra rainforests are a precious natural resource that must be protected.
 These rapidly disappearing rainforests and Tropical Forests must be protected.
 We have around 20 hectares of deeded forest surrounding our Back Bay Estate.
 The Siamang Forest is under our protection.
-The Wildlife there is increasing and the saplings of indigenous trees are being replanted to maintain their food supply.
+The Wildlife there is increasing and the saplings of indigenous trees are being replanted to maintain their food supply and restore the canopy.

 Endangered Species